Heebron/stack/README.md

 # stack
 A simple stack implementation in Golang.
 The implementation is pointer to slice.
+Exploring generics in Golang 1.18.